tombrus/example-docker-image-publish/README.md

-# Example to publish image to ghcr.io
+# Example to publish a custom image to ghcr.io

+What the first job does:
+- a docker image is constructed with
+-- a simple `/hello_world.sh` script installed
+-- the `jq` package/command is installed with `apt-get`
+- then the docker image is uploaded to `ghcr.io`

+The second job will ise this image to run on:
+- run the pre-installed `/hello_world.sh` script
+- verify that `jq` is properly installed

-Everything is in the github action script.
+Everything is in the github action script, even the `Dockerfile`:-)

-It builds a 'latest' docker image and publishes it in _ghcr.io_ (GitHub Container Registry).